DOS stands for Disk Operating System and it is a command line

 DEFRAG /F/U/SE/SKIPHIGH C:

-summary, and checks the surface the disk.
-This line of code might
+skips summary and checks the surface the disk.
+This line of code

 SCANDISK /ALL/AUTOFIX/NOSAVE/NOSUMMARY/SURFACE